 - Patrick had three more chances to win it for the Sabres in this period.
 His slapshot from the point early was denied by Belfour and another was stopped by the Stars’ goaltender shortly afterwards.

 - Nieuwendyk and Hull had a two-on-one, but Nieuwendyk’s shot was blocked by Shannon.

 - With 17:44 left, the Sabres had their best chance to send the series to a Game Seven when Patrick unleashed a one-timer towards Belfour off a faceoff that was won by Holzinger.
 Unfortunately for Buffalo, that shot hit the crossbar and deflected away.
 Patrick had zero goals in 54 playoff games going into the contest.

 - Pat Verbeek was stopped by Hasek on an excellent rebound chance and a short while later (7:51 left to play) Verbeek was denied again after his slapshot from the half-wall was knocked away by Hasek.

 - With 5:11 left, Dallas caught Buffalo on a line change.
-With a three-on-two break, Modano drop-passes to Lehtinen, who then gives it to Hull.
-Hull’s backhand, however, is saved by Hasek.
+With a three-on-two break, Modano drop-passed to Lehtinen, who then gave it to Hull.
+Hull’s backhand, however, was saved by Hasek.

 - Woolley had a nice chance near the left faceoff circle on a wrist shot, but Belfour was again there to make a save.
 30 seconds later, a wrist shot that was nearly fanned on by Carbonneau was blocked by Woolley.

-- A little more than three minutes into the period (17:55), Brown gets tripped by Modano, but no penalty call.
+- A little more than three minutes into the period (17:55), Brown got tripped by Modano, but no penalty call.